MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

     _Submitting acceptance tests_

-1. Return to the Test tab for the Android version of Drone Lander in the Mobile Center and confirm that a test has been started.
+1. Return to the Test page for the Android version of Drone Lander in Mobile Center and confirm that a test has been started.

 	![Viewing the test status](Images/portal-test-started.png)